victorminator/binkspals/docs/account_setup.md

 // Student form image + Teacher form image + Admin form image //

 !!!Info
-    Please prefer using your **academic email address** when registering in BinksPals as a teacher or an admin.
+    Please prefer using your **public academic email address** when registering in BinksPals as a teacher or an admin.
 This will drastically help proving your identity.

 !!!Warning
     You cannot create a student or teacher account while your school's BinksPals admin has not registered the establishment.